 You will benefit from changing the dynamics and relationship dysfunction that contribute to codependency.

 Psychotherapy is available in-person.
 One-on-One.
+Also available by VIDEO anywhere in the world.
 You can book your appointment here: https://www.torontowellnesscollective.com/

 Codependency can be healed!

 Therapy for Relationship Dependency can help you change how you think, feel and behave using psychological, biological and social theories and research.
 Research shows that changing one’s thoughts, feelings and behaviors improves quality of life.
 I believe that consulting with a psychotherapist, to explore our thoughts and feelings, should be as normal as getting help for a medical problem.

 I focus on the key component in therapy - therapeutic relationship (alliance) between you and me.
 It is the means by which me and you engage with each other, and effect beneficial change that works for you.

 In addition to the traditional modalities commonly used in therapy (talk therapy, CBT, DBT, somatic inquiry and mindfulness), I am also trained in the newest modality of Brains Spotting.

 I was trained and practiced in the US and Canada.